hackergrrl/picast/README.md

 > Play media from your computer on a Raspberry Pi hooked up to a TV.

+## Status

+Experimental.
+Some values are hardcoded.

+Happy to get this working for more folks!
+Post an issue or send a PR if you're interesting in using this as well. :wave:

 ## Usage

 ### Raspberry Pi